drarnakarick/new-imac-macbook-setup/README.md

 ### Astronomy Software (if you need to look at old scripts etc.)

-Copy over detailed *Computer Setup Astronomy* pages document.
+Refer to detailed *Computer Setup Astronomy* pages document.

 - Install TexShop
 - Install TopCat